Sanriku Railway Rias Line (Miyako Station)

 Tatami-mat train "Kitasanriku"

-The Ozashiki Train, which operates on weekends and holidays, is a tatami-floored train with tables that seat four, and in the winter it transforms into "Kotatsu Train."
+The tatami-mat train, which operates on weekends and holidays, is a train with tatami flooring and four-seater tables, and in winter"kotatsu train."it transforms into

 In addition, various tourist trains are planned, including a train where you can enjoy lunch and sweets, and an overnight train where you can enjoy the sunrise over the Pacific Ocean